 What is informal kinship care?

 An informal kinship carer is an immediate family member who will look after a child or young person they know, following an agreement between them and the parent(s) and without the involvement of the local authority.
+An 'immediate family member' is defined in the 1989 Children Act as a ‘grandparent, brother, sister, uncle or aunt (whether full blood or half blood or by marriage or civil partnership) or step-parent'.

 Woman, Man And Baby

-The child’s legal status is also important: in informal kinship arrangements, the child is not a looked after child.
+The child’s legal status is also important: in informal kinship arrangements, the child is not a 'looked after child'.
 This type of arrangement does not involve the local authority, and the kinship carers do not generally receive a fostering allowance.
-Parental responsibility will usually remain with the birth parent, unless the informal carers seek an order through the court such as a Child Arrangement Order or a Special Guardianship Order (SGO)
+Parental responsibility will usually remain with the birth parent, unless the informal carers seek an order through the court such as a Child Arrangement Order or a Special Guardianship Order (SGO).

 If you are a kinship carer and the local authority was involved in any decision to place the child with you, it may be helpful to seek independent advice about any financial support you may be entitled to, from organisations such as Kinship or the Family Rights Group.